Penguin-Guru/DragonShooter/README.md

-This program spawns dragons that fly around on your screen until you click on them (or press 'q').
+This program gradually spawns dragons that fly around on your screen until you click on them all (or press 'q').

 ### Some highlight features include:
 - Dragon acceleration and starting positions are randomised.
 - Dragons spawn small and gradually grow larger up to a limit.
-- Dragons try to avoid the cursor.
+- Dragons try to evade the cursor.

 ### Design overview: